 Urban Food Production

 My dissertation, “Cultivating the City: Urban Agriculture and Agrarian Questions in Brooklyn, New York” investigated urban agriculture as part of the emerging efforts to address disparities in food access and the costly human and environmental health impacts of the food system.
 My findings indicate a problematic gap exists between the intended goals of (Brooklyn’s) urban agriculture movement and the explicit political work necessary to realize food justice.
 I continue to conduct research on urban food production in Brooklyn and Syracuse, NY.

 Mobile markets are broadly described as farm stands on wheels, bringing fresh fruits, vegetables and other food staples into neighborhoods, especially those lacking traditional, full service grocery stores, or where a significant proportion of the population lacks transportation to grocery stores (i.e.,“food deserts”).
-Along with a group of colleagues I recently completed a case study that critically examines mobile markets in Syracuse, NY.
-Our findings suggest that although Syracuse’s mobile markets play a positive role in alleviating geographic, economic and social barriers to fresh food access experienced by elderly, immobile and low income residents living in Syracuse’s urban neighborhoods, their impacts are dampened by both operational constraints and larger political and economic forces.
-We are now beginning a national survey of mobile markets with the goal of generating baseline descriptive data of the some 50 mobile markets operating throughout the United States.
+A group of colleagues and I conducted a comparative case study that critically examined mobile markets in Syracuse, NY.
+Our findings suggest that although Syracuse’s mobile markets play a positive role in alleviating geographic, economic, and social barriers to fresh food access experienced by elderly, immobile and low income residents living in Syracuse’s urban neighborhoods, their impacts are dampened by both operational constraints and larger political and economic forces.
+We recently completed a national survey of mobile markets with the goal of understanding the feasibility of mobile markets as a model to address disparities in food access and to develop baseline understanding of the structure and function of the some 50 mobile markets operating throughout North America.